 Well, that day was not as bad as I thought.
 I got to sail in the legendary Nile river and that was enough for me.
 Since I booked a coach to Abu Simbel the next day through the hotel, and I went to bed early to catch a bus at 3AM.

 That said, it was a long smooth ride.
 The view from both sides was stunning.
 I also saw a lot of what seems like several failed attempts at building a pyramid.
-This is quite possible because one of the first pyramids were built in Nubian region in Sudan.
+This is quite possible because one of the first pyramids were built in the Nubian region of Sudan.

 We arrived at the temple 9 PM sharp, and as people were stretching out, and going to the toilet, me and a couple of friends decided to rush to the sight and got the whole place to ourselves.